-Book Review: Jeffrey Sachs, 2005, The End of Poverty: Economic Possibilities for Our Time.
-Penguin Press, 416 pages.
+Book Review: Jeffrey Sachs (2005) The End of Poverty: Economic Possibilities for Our Time.
+Penguin Press.

-World poverty is a serious problem.
-More than a billion people barely survive on less than one dollar a day.
-Every year, nine million people die from hunger and other preventable causes – the equivalent of eight World Trade Center bombings every day.
+World poverty is a major problem.
+More than a billion people struggle to survive on less than one US dollar a day.
+Every year, nine million people die from hunger and other preventable causes – the equivalent of eight World Trade Center bombings every single day.

-Contrary to popular belief, it wouldn’t take much to end such poverty.
-The World Bank estimates that $124 billion, or little more than $100 per poor person per year, would do it.
-This sum is less than 0.7 percent of the GDP of the 22 rich “donor” nations.
+There is no need for such poverty.
+The World Bank estimates that $124 billion, little more than $100 per poor person per year, would solve the problem.
+This sum is less than 0.7 percent of the GDP of the 22 rich ‘donor’ nations.

 Washington pledges foreign aid with such fanfare that most Americans think the United States spends more than 20 percent of its budget to help poor countries.
 In fact, the U.S. donates just 0.12 percent of its GDP to foreign aid.
-It spends more than 30 times that amount on the military.
 Eradicating poverty is not a priority because the poor provide cheap labor, which is the key to higher profits.

 “The goal is to end extreme poverty, not to end all poverty, and still less to equalize world incomes or to close the gap between the rich and the poor.
-This may eventually happen, but if so, the poor will have to get rich on their own effort.“1
+This may eventually happen, but if so, the poor will have to get rich on their own effort.” (p.
+289)

 Sachs calls for charity, not justice.
-He thinks the rich should help the poor out of “enlightened self-interest,” not because the rich owe compensation to the poor for getting rich at their expense.
-The word “reparations” appears nowhere in this book.
+He thinks the rich should help the poor out of “enlightened self-interest,” not because the rich owe reparations to the poor for growing rich at their expense.
 Sachs absolves the capitalist class of any responsibility for creating poverty.

-“Africa’s problems, I have noted repeatedly, are not caused by exploitation by global investors but rather by its economic isolation, its status as a continent largely bypassed by the forces of globalization.”2
+“Africa’s problems, I have noted repeatedly, are not caused by exploitation by global investors but rather by its economic isolation, its status as a continent largely bypassed by the forces of globalization.” (p.356)

-Sachs wants more multi-national corporations to invest in poor nations, offering reassurance that such investment would be profitable.
+Sachs urges more multinational corporations to invest in poor nations, offering reassurance that such investment would be profitable.
 As he stated in the British Guardian,

-“Ending poverty is a grand moral task, and a geopolitical imperative, but at the core, it is a relatively straightforward investment proposition.”3
+“Ending poverty is a grand moral task, and a geopolitical imperative, but at the core, it is a relatively straightforward investment proposition.”

-Sachs recommends more industrial free-trade zones run on low-cost labor, in the belief that “sweatshops are the first rung on the ladder out of extreme poverty.”
+Sachs would like to see more industrial free-trade zones run on low-wage labor, in the belief that “sweatshops are the first rung on the ladder out of extreme poverty.”
 To Sachs, working in a sweatshop is preferable to dying from starvation, as if that were the only alternative.

-The working class has created more than enough wealth for the capitalist class, and should not have to produce for it a minute longer.
-The real alternative to poverty and starvation is not sweatshop labor but socialist revolution, which would remove from private hands what should be socially shared.
+The working class have created more than enough wealth for the capitalist class.
+The real alternative to poverty and starvation is not sweatshop labor but socialist revolution, removing from private hands what should be socially shared.